-- during rain and wind speeds greater than 3 metres/second at 10 metres above ground level; or - stability category F temperature inversion conditions and wind speeds greater than 2 metres/second at 10 metres above ground level; or - stability category G temperature inversion conditions.
+- During rain and wind speeds greater than 3 metres/second at 10 metres above ground level; or - Stability category F temperature inversion conditions and wind speeds greater than 2 metres/second at 10 metres above ground level; or - Stability category G temperature inversion conditions.

-2.6 Modifying Factors
+2.6 Modifying factors

 The EPA 'Noise Policy for Industry' (NPfI, 2017) was approved for use in NSW in October 2017.
 For assessment of modifying factors, the NPfI immediately superseded the 'Industrial Noise Policy' (INP, 2000), as outlined in the EPA document 'Implementation and transitional arrangements for the Noise Policy for Industry' (2017).
-Assessment and reporting of modifying factors has been undertaken in accordance with Fact Sheet C of the NPfI.
+Assessment and reporting of modifying factors has been done in accordance with Fact Sheet C of the NPfI.

-3 METHODOLOGY
+3 Methodology